-The most recent Netflix data breach happened in October 2021, when a Netflix employee leaked commercially sensitive company data in protest of Dave Chappelle’s special, The Closer.
-Following the incident, the employee was terminated for violating company policies.
+The most recent Netflix data breach happened in October 2021, when a Netflix employee leaked commercially sensitive company data in protest of a Dave Chappelle comedy special.
+As of October, there have been no reported Netflix breaches so far in 2023.

 October 2021: Employee Releases Confidential Information

 In October 2021, the final show on Dave Chappelle’s current Netflix contract – The Closer – was released.
 There were some controversial moments in the stand-up special, some of which stirred a major backlash.

 Along with members of the public, some Netflix employees condemned the material in the special.
 As the incident unfolded, a report by Bloomberg was published that contained commercially sensitive information.
 Details about how much Dave Chappelle was paid for specific specials was disclosed, along with other similar financial data relating to other Netflix shows.

 The employee behind the leak was discovered – though not publicly identified – by Netflix.
 That employee was ultimately terminated for violating company policies due to the incident.

 In September 2021, Netflix was fined $188,000 by the South Korean government – through the Personal Information Protection Commission (PIPS) – for privacy violations.
 The company had collected personal information on approximately 5 million individuals without obtaining proper consent.